bluematador/cloud-core/README.md

 The major cloud providers provide tooling to get billing forecasts and historical costs, but they always fall short of providing helpful information on pinpointing waste and reducing your bill.
 They don't support multiple accounts and definitely don't dive into resource-specific usage.

 So, we built this tool.

+## Why "Cloud CORE"?

+CORE is an acronym.
+The full name is "Cloud Cost Optimization Resource Explorer".

 ## What does it do?